Eden3DP/Filament-Cabinet/README.md

 # FAQ
 Q: What is the Eden3D Filament Cabinet?
 ---
-A: The Filament Cabinet is an all metal cabinet, for keeping material dry while on display.
+A: The Filament Cabinet is an all metal and glass cabinet for keeping material dry while on display.

 Q: What does the Filament Cabinet do?
 ---